 In 2015, approval was given for construction of a temporary school on a portion of the Reserve in consultation with the Department of Education.
 The school straddles the border of land managed by WPSCLM and Council for the City of Sydney.
 Ultimo Public School used the space for all of 2019 and moved back to their newly renovated building after the first term in 2020.
 The Department of Education have extended the lease until 31st December 2023.
-Fort Street Public School are scheduled to move in later in the year.
+Fort Street Public School are now is possession of the complex and will be located here until renovations have been completed on their original site.